SmartSubmittals/saas/README.md

     The server sends a rendered page to the browser The browser displays a server-side rendered page with the user's email (on the browser)

+- Getting signed request API:

+    has static method updateProfile for User model uses Mongoose API methods to define this static method final req-res cycle is between API server and MongoDB Atlas server

+- Updating profile API:

+    has "standalone" signRequestForUpload method
+    uses AWS S3 API getSignedUrl method
+    final req-res cycle is between API server and AWS S3 server

+Why do we need to get this so-called "signed request"?
+Why can't we just upload the file to our server (for example, our API server)?
+We could do this, but then we would need to properly store files in MongoDB.
+In addition, when end users add or retrieve files, we would need to temporarily keep these files in the RAM memory of our MongoDB Atlas server and API server (also in our APP server's memory for server-side rendered pages).
+This is not a viable setup for a scalable web application.
+Thus, we outsource file management to AWS S3.

 ## Next && Express
 We chose the Next.js framework for many benefits it offers: server-side rendering, routing for pages, compiling, etc. Our current web application has a hybrid server - there are two servers, and both listen to incoming requests: